tuanle277/CL-ETM/README.md

 The shortened files will be saved in a new directory at the same level as the original folder, named MIMIC-IV-short/hosp.

-### Data Loading and Loader
+### Data Creation
-The data_loader.py script in the cl_etm/modules/ directory is used for loading and processing the MIMIC-IV data, creating patient graphs, and performing data transformations.
+The data.py script in the cl_etm/modules/ directory is used for loading the MIMIC-IV data, creating patient graphs, and performing data transformations.

 ```bash
 python cl_etm/modules/data.py --data_dir "./data/MIMIC-IV-short" --save_path "./data/graph_data/graphs.pt" --subject_id 10058834